satisfiedghost/simulator/README.md

 # Physics Simulator

-A simple physics engine.
+A physics engine.
 Written from scratch with minimal research to see what I come up with.

 # Setup